-How the Workers’ Comp Legal Process Works in New Mexico: What to Expect After Filing a Claim
+How the Workers’ Compensation Legal Process Works in New Mexico: What to Expect After Filing a Claim

 This guide is here to walk you through what to expect during the legal process, from filing a complaint to potential settlement.
 Our goal is to help you feel informed and supported every step of the way.